TsutomuNakamura/ip-filtering-tree/README.md

 console.log("Listing on port " + 8080);
 ```

+# Illustration of processing
+ip-filtering-tree searches data by using tree algorithm.
+In this section, I will illustrate the processing in minute details to find the data from the ip-filtering-tree.

-## Algorithms 00
+## Case 1

-It is the case to search the data reaches top of the leaf without mismatch.
+It is the case to search the data reaches end of the leaf without mismatch.

 ### - 00-00 -----------------------------------------------------------------------
 ![algorithms00_00](https://github.com/TsutomuNakamura/ip-filtering-tree/wiki/img/00_readme/basic_algo_00_00.png)